Caripson/server-monitor/README.md

 3. Update your README and `endpoints.yml` with your new URLs.
 4. Share your link in your community or with your team!

 *Want to contribute to a real global leaderboard?
-Ping us in Issues or Discord!*
+Ping me!*

 ---